Property Settlement Lawyers in Sunshine Coast

 At Shanahan Family Law we understand how much time and effort has gone into building and acquiring assets.

-We make a detailed assessment of each party’s financial position, the length of the relationship in terms of contributions both financial as well as non-financial contributions like parenting and homemaker.
+Divorce and property settlement can sometimes be complex and confronting.
+We can reduce those barriers by making a detailed assessment of each party’s financial position, the length of the relationship in terms of contributions both financial as well as non-financial contributions like parenting and homemaker.

 We’re here to support you

 The court must first determine what assets, liabilities and financial resources are to be considered in determining the property division.
 In essence a list of everything that you and your partner own is created.
 It does not matter if your home is registered in your name or your partner’s name.